 The eggs are thawed in the laboratory then fertilised.
 Usually they are fertilised by the male partner’s sperm, but donor sperm can be used also.
 Once fertilised, the embryos are grown in the laboratory for between three and five days, at which point one of them is placed in the recipient’s uterus.
 There, hopefully, it implants in the woman’s uterus and leads to pregnancy.

 Yes, you get to choose the egg donor yourself from The World Egg Bank database.
 You will be given photos of the donors and all of their non-identifying information, including a detailed family medical history, to allow you to choose an appropriate donor.
 The donors come from all sorts of backgrounds and circumstances, and may be, for example, Caucasian, African American or Asian, they may be married or single, may have children or may have never been pregnant.
 They are all young, aged between 21 and 29 years.

 Are the egg donors screened for medical conditions?

-All World Egg Bank donors available to Monash IVF have been rigorously screened for a wide range of known infectious diseases, psychiatric disorders and family medical history.
+All World Egg Bank donors available to Newlife IVF have been rigorously screened for a wide range of known infectious diseases, psychiatric disorders and family medical history.
 All donors must have had the same screening tests that are performed on women having IVF treatment in Australia.
 The eggs are also quarantined for 6 months to ensure that infectious diseases are less likely to be transmitted.